 - Kincumber Rotary was heavily involved in the Putt Putt Regatta for over 9 years.

-- Distributes Bowelscan kits to detect early signs of bowel cancer, saving lives.
+- Distributes Bowelscan kits through local chemist in an effort to detect early signs of bowel cancer, saving lives.

 - Supports Interplast, medical teams who have transformed the lives of thousands.